sandeeprv86/QuickerSHA1/README.md

 # SHA1_Optimization
 Performance optimization of SHA1 code

+# Project Description
 This project implements the Secure Hashing Algorithm 1 as defined in FIPS PUB 180-1 published April 17, 1995.
 The reference code from the Internet society is optimized for performance.
 Below is link for reference code - https://tools.ietf.org/html/rfc3174

 Speed optimization is performed through -
 1) Optimizing of input data parsing and packetizing logic
 2) SHA1 core algorithm loop unrolling

 Refer to below author's guide for unrolling algorithm details - https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=4760668

-Copyright:
+# Usage of code
+The project has 3 files and brief explanation is as follows -
+a) main.c : Small test-code which supplies input message in form of hardcoded string
+b) sha1.h : SHA1 algorithm header file
+c) sha1.c : SHA1 algorithm including input message reading, padding and 80 rounds of processing

+# Testing done
+This code has been tested by providing various inputs with code-blocks IDE.
+Please let me know if i have left out any corner-cases.

+# Contact details
+Please feel free to mail me at sandeep.rv@gmail.com for any bugs / suggestions / copyright related queries

+# Copyright
 The original license is "carried-forward" and please contact original community for any usage related queries.
 Please contact me for any changes to be done in this aspect and i would be glad to do it.
 Below is original copyright notice without any modifications -